cbworden/shake-doc/shakemap_applications.rst

 =================================
 Applications of ShakeMap
 =================================
 The distribution of shaking from a significant earthquake, whether expressed as peak acceleration or intensity, provides responding organizations a significant increment of information beyond magnitude and epicenter.
 Real-time ground-shaking maps provide an immediate opportunity to assess the scope and impact of an event.
-Thus, they can allow emergency managers and responders to determine what areas were likely subjected to the highest intensities and what the probable impacts were in those arease.
+Thus, they can allow emergency managers and responders to determine what areas were likely subjected to the highest intensities and what the probable impacts were in those areas.
 Importantly, ShakeMap also allows descision-makers a rapid portrayal of those areas that received only weak motions and are likely to be undamaged.
 The latter areas can be potentially used for mutual aid.

-Though initial developed primarily for emergency management, ShakeMaps have been shown to be highly beneficial for other user sectors.
+Though initially developed primarily for emergency management, ShakeMaps have been shown to be highly beneficial for other user sectors.
 Other uses include: improved loss estimation, public information and education through the media and web pages, financial descision-making, and engineering and seismological